 A practical model for recurring Azure architecture decisions, owner actions, ADRs, cost review, AI governance, and implementation oversight.

-Bring the Azure or AI initiative that needs clearer scope.
+Bring the Azure or AI work waiting on a decision.

 Use the first call to talk through the business goal, Azure context, timeline, blockers, and what needs approval.